mohsen1/mafia-arena/README.md

 In Mafia, players are secretly assigned roles as either innocent villagers or mafia members.
 The game alternates between day and night phases:

 - **Day Phase**: All players discuss and vote on who they think might be the Mafia.
 The player with the most votes is executed.
 - **Night Phase**: The Mafia members secretly choose a villager to eliminate.
+Roles like Doctor and Seer may also perform night actions.

 The game continues until either all Mafia members are eliminated (villagers win) or the Mafia members equal or outnumber the villagers (Mafia wins).